 3. Keep an eye on celebrity happenings

-If you’re not into celebrity gossip, we won’t force you to read tabloids, but celebrities are always good for a faux pas here and there.
-From fashion fails on the red carpet to odd occurrences like Charlie Sheen’s “Winning” rant, Hollywood can provide material for a subject line or two.
+If you’re not into celebrity gossip, we won’t force you to read tabloids.
+But celebrities are always good for a faux pas here and there.
+From fashion fails on the red carpet to whatever the Kardashians are currently up to, Hollywood can provide material for a subject line or two.

 4. Be blunt

 Sometimes stating the obvious is funny.
-People tend to skirt some issues and sugarcoat others to avoid hurt feelings, but it’s okay to be brutally honest on occasion as long is it’s appropriate for your biz.
+People tend to skirt some issues and sugarcoat others to avoid hurt feelings.
+But it’s okay to be brutally honest on occasion, as long it’s appropriate for your business.
 The subject line from WorkLife, “Everyone Hates The Boss.
 Learn How to Smile Through It,” is a good example.